 Mount Kilimanjaro is an anomaly in the group of Seven Summits as it is not in the middle of a mountain range.
 Rather it is a volcano rising high out of the surrounding plains.
 In fact, it is the tallest freestanding volcano in the world.
 We first saw Kili, as it is called, from the city of Moshi.
 It’s a small but vibrant town at the base of the volcano.
 Most trekking groups spend the night in Moshi before their climb.
 With great views of Kilimanjaro from the streets in Moshi, we were getting excited for our adventure to begin.

 There are several routes to reach the summit of Kilimanjaro.
 We chose to do Umbwe Route because it travels across Arrow Glacier.
 Gaining elevation quickly, it is considered to be one of the more difficult routes.
-Normally when hiking at a high elevation, this is not desired, but we were already acclimatized from hiking on Mount Kenya (story coming soon).
+Normally when hiking at a high elevation, this is not desired, but we were already acclimatized from hiking on Mount Kenya.
+You can read about Mt.
+Kenya here.

 Umbwe Gate to Forest Caves